 - Dry or rough skin

-Make sure to always consult your healthcare provider before using essential oils.
+Make sure to always consult your healthcare provider before using essential oils for any skin conditions.
 Also, check the brands to ensure quality.
-Skin tags do not require medical attention, except for a few cases.
-Keep reading.
+Though skin tags do not necessarily require medical attention, it is certainly recommended that they be assessed by a qualified healthcare professional prior to treatment.

 When To See Your Doctor

-If the skin tags persist even after several weeks of treatment, it is best to consult a doctor.
-Also, if the skin tag is on a visible area and you prefer surgical removal, visit the dermatologist.
-They will cut or remove the skin tags with a scalpel and scissors.
+If the skin tags persist even after several weeks of treatment with herbal remedies like tea tree oil, it is best to consult a doctor.
+There are non-surgical interventions that burn the skin tag off with plasma electricity.
+They are quick and effective and with minimal downtime.
+If you decide on surgical removal, the dermatologist will cut or remove the skin tags with a scalpel and scissors.

-Is tea tree oil good for sensitive skin?
+Is tea tree oil safe for all skin types?

 Articles on StyleCraze are backed by verified information from peer-reviewed and academic research papers, reputed organizations, research institutions, and medical associations to ensure accuracy and relevance.
 Read our editorial policy to learn more.